TomNuttall/strava-api-summary/infastructure/README.md

 - CloudFormation templates used to deploy infastructure on AWS.
 - GitHub action runs on push to main branch.
-  - Builds lambda package and deploys.
+  - Runs lambda unit tests, builds lambda package then deploys.

 ## Architecture Diagram